rafd/LearnYouSomeWeb/content/01-version-control/intro.md

 Q&A
 ---

-Q: When I push or pull an app, the data from the database in my local hard drive doesn't get pushed as well and i get an empty application online.
-How do i export the data too?
+Q: When I push or pull an app, the data from the database in my local hard drive doesn't get pushed as well and I get an empty application online.
+How do I export the data too?

 A: The data from the database probably isn't (and shouldn't be) in your repository: Typically, you only want source code in the repo.
 If you want to update the database as well, you'll need to export the data and transfer it separately.
 If your app happens to be on Heroku, you can easily do this using the "heroku db:push" command.